(A) Purpose

 offer.

-will continue until notice is given and that it may be terminated either upon
+continue until notice is given and that it may be terminated either upon the

-the retirement or resignation of the faculty member or by the college or
+retirement or resignation of the faculty member or by the college or university

 bylaws.